 These sessions will include imaging scans of a. response to snacks (2) b. probe (6),) and c. anatomical scans (5).
 Then, outside the scanner, the participant will perform d. memory (8) and e.
 BDM (1).
 The procedures are explained above.

 Figure 1.
-Sequence of Events
+Sequence of Events – please indicate clearly what’s inside and what’s outside the scanner

 Critical measures